NEW: The retrial of former President Hosni Mubarak is adjourned until mid-August

 Mubarak has been held since his guilty verdict last year.

 He is also charged with seizing public funds and misusing political influence.
-He also faces a corruption charge that was not part of the original trial.
+In addition, he faces a corruption charge that was not part of the original trial.
 Mubarak is accused of selling natural gas to neighboring Israel for prices below fair market value.

 The ousted autocratic leader spent three decades in charge of Egypt, the most populous Arab country.